 In order to gain tax efficiency with your investments retirement accounts are a great resource and self directed plans are a great resource for going it alone and gaining access to these high risks investments.
 SEC and IRS rules govern what can go into an Individual Retirement Accounts (IRA), and most IRA managers want, or require, you to invest in their own products.
 For example, an account managed by Vanguard will allow you to allocate your retirement savings into Vanguard funds.
 A self directed IRA can allow you control, because you take the fiduciary responsibility away from the manager — you are the manager.

 There are numerous organizations, typically Trust companies, that manage the mechanics of investment accounts on behalf of others.
-While traditional Registered Investment Advisors (RIAs) can make money off the fees charged by the assets they manage, the fee structure in a self directed account without and advisor are different.
+While traditional Registered Investment Advisors (RIAs) can make money off the fees charged by the assets they manage, the fee structure in a self directed account without an advisor are often lower.

 Startup & Crypto Innovations